AnryYang/anryyang.github.io/_pages/about.md

 Research Interests
 ======
-- Databases and data management
+- Databases and data management: graph query processing, similarity search
-  - graph query processing
-  - similarity search
-- Data mining and machine learning
+- Data mining and machine learning: clustering and community detection, graph representation learning
-  - clustering and community detection
-  - graph representation learning

 <!-- I welcome enquiries on potential collaborations on interesting topics.
 Note that, in the papers, every coauthor needs to make substantial contributions to qualify him/her for authorship and the order of authors in the byline reflects the magnitude of contribution. -->